TehShrike/joshduff.com/content/2016-07-writing-sql.md

 Perhaps the most [commonly-known SQL antipattern](http://www.parseerror.com/blog/select-*-is-evil).

 Queries should specify exactly the columns that you require.
 There are performance implications, but beyond that, your queries should be explicit about what they are doing, for the reader's benefit.

+*NOTE: as of ~2020 I no longer subscribe to this convention – there are legitimate cases where `SELECT *` is valid and useful, e.g. "I want to get the entire customer object from the database" where you really want the whole thing no matter how many columns it is.*

 ## No aliases